 Do you have an ugly power strip with a host of adapters and phone chargers hooked to it?
 If yes, it’s time you invested in a good cable organizer box such as the one by Bluelounge.
 It measures roughly 6.25 x 16 x 5.25-inch.

 It is built using quality materials, and most of the users like it for its solid construction and durability.
-So far, it has received roughly 4.6-stars out of 5 on Amazon.

 The Go-Oblong Cable Organizer measures 14.3 x 5.5 x 4.7-inch and can conceal everything from the large Macbook Pro charger to power strips and phone adapters.
 It’s painted white and is designed to blend in nicely with the rest of your Apple products.